 - Preparedness for future epidemic outbreaks

-As part of a wider consortium called EBOVAC 3 the work package we lead on aims to explore how Sierra Leone, Guinea and DRC are prepared for future disease outbreaks.
+As part of a wider consortium called EBOVAC 3, we lead on a work package using anthropological and survey methods to explore how Sierra Leone, Guinea and DRC are prepared for future disease outbreaks.

-In Sierra Leone the LSHTM team are leading on innovative research exploring and disrupting notions household structure and care-giving during peace-time to inform preparedness for epidemic outbreaks.
-Our work is also looking at Ebola clinical trial legacies.
-In Guinea, Frederic Le Marcis, professor of social anthropology at the Département des Sciences Sociales, Ecole normale supérieure de Lyon is conducting a study on Thinking Preparedness in the light of history.
-Unmasking virological longue durée in Guinea and Rubis Le Coq is conducting doctoral research on Seeking care in times of fear
+In Sierra Leone, the LSHTM team lead innovative research exploring and disrupting notions of household structure and care-giving during peace-time to inform preparedness for epidemic outbreaks.
+We also study the legacies of Ebola clinical trials.
+In Guinea, Frederic Le Marcis, professor of social anthropology at the Département des Sciences Sociales, Ecole normale supérieure de Lyon, is conducting a study on thinking preparedness in the light of history.
+Unmasking virological longue durée in Guinea, Rubis Le Coq is conducting doctoral research on seeking care in times of fear.

 - Shelley Lees (PI)

 The ESRC-funded Centre for Public Authority and International Development is based at the LSE and explores how governance works in marginalised and conflict-affected regions.
 It investigates the complexity of public authority and the risks and opportunities this creates for international development and inclusive growth (add link)

 Melissa Parker’s contributions to this multi-disciplinary and collaborative project includes on-going research about: (i) Ebola and public authority (ii) COVID-19, public authority and enforcement and (iii) the various ways in which day to day experiences of child soldiers returning from the Lord’s Resistance Army in northern Uganda are shaped by formal, hybrid and informal public authorities.